LLNL/GPS-Z/README.md

 This repo is developed with Python 3.x and depends on many packages.
 The recommended way to install most dependencies is with [Anaconda](https://www.anaconda.com/distribution/).
 * You can simply set up the environment by typing `conda env create -f env.yml`.

 The user will also need to provide an installation of Zero-RK by following instructions in the [Zero-RK repo](https://github.com/llnl/zero-rk).
-After Zero-RK is installed, GPS-Z will try to find the IDT executable by examining environment variable `ZERORK_EXE`, which should point to `constVolumeWSR.x` in the Zero-RK installation folder.
+After Zero-RK is installed, GPS-Z will try to find the IDT executable by examining environment variable `ZERORK_HOME`, which should point to the Zero-RK installation folder.

 ## How to use
 * Activate the anaconda environment: `conda activate gps`
 * Start GPS: `python GPS.py`

-for more detailed tutorial, please see [Tutorial_v1.0.0.pdf](https://github.com/golsun/GPS/blob/master/Tutorial_v1.0.0.pdf).
+For a more detailed tutorial, please see [Tutorial_v1.0.0.pdf](https://github.com/golsun/GPS/blob/master/Tutorial_v1.0.0.pdf).

 After the GPS project has been configured via the GUI, it can be run via the GUI or can also be run in "headless" mode to enable submitting jobs via a batch-scheduling system on HPC clusters.
-An example job script is given below, but will need to be adapted to the users cluster environment (e.g. moab, slurm, lfs, etc.).
+An example job script is given below, but will need to be adapted to the user's cluster environment (e.g. moab, slurm, lfs, etc.).

 ```
 #!/bin/bash